fmrtl73/pxdocs/content/reference/release-notes/portworx.md

 | PWX-21662 | Portworx now supports OpenShift version 4.9. |
 | PWX-21341 | Added the `sharedv4_failover_strategy` storageClass parameter whose value can be either `aggressive` or `normal`.
 The `aggressive` strategy uses a shorter failover grace period than the one used by the `normal` strategy.
 If `sharedv4_failover_strategy` is unspecified, then the default for sharedv4 service volumes is `aggressive` and that for sharedv4 volumes is `normal`.
 The value for this parameter can be changed using the `pxctl volume update` command as well.
 An empty value clears the setting. |
 | PWX-21684 | Telemetry is now disabled by default opn the spec generator.
 Enable telemetry under advanced settings. |
+| PWX-21895 | KDVB Metrics are now disabled by default, lowering the amount of metrics generated.
+You can reenable them by adding `kvdb_metrics_enable=1` as a runtime option.

 ### Fixes